javigs82/aws-lambda-books-cqrs/README.md

 Following requirements are a must
- - Read and Write books in the catalog providing customers with the most elegan solutions for any books catalog
+ - Read and Write books in the catalog providing customers with the most elegant solutions for any books catalog
- - HTTP Interface for both, `comand and query`
+ - HTTP Interface for both, `command and query`
  - Separation of concerns: Command and Query Services
  - Use of AWS Lambdas on top of Docker
  - IaaC: All infra as a code